Failure to Rescue

 Failure to rescue is defined as the inability to save a patient’s life when the patient is experiencing a life threatening event.
-Although it originally began as a general term, it now has focused on nursing care as nurses are usually the vigilant individual at the bedside monitoring patients or, as in the case of corrections, the first and main staff member to see and evaluate an inmate-patient.
-Failure to rescue often involves a patient under care for a noncritical medical condition who began to show signs of an impending issue.
-The nurses failed to connect the dots or report the condition up the chain of command.
-The following factors have been found to contribute to rescue failure:
+Although it originally began as a general term, it now has focused on nursing care, as nurses are usually the vigilant individual at the bedside monitoring patients; or, as in the case of correctional nursing, the first and a key healthcare staff member to see and evaluate a patient.
+Failure to rescue often involves a patient who is being cared for/monitored for a non-critical health condition.
+When they begin to show signs of an impending or worsening condition, the nurse either fails to identify the changes or fails to report the condition to a provider.

 Photo Credit: © James Thew – Fotolia.com